sssleverlily/sssleverlily.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am **Yujie Zeng (曾钰洁)**, a master student at the [Institute of Fundamental and Frontier Sciences](https://www.iffs.uestc.edu.cn/), [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/), advised by Prof. [Linyuan Lü](https://linyuanlab.com/).
+I am **Yujie Zeng (曾钰洁)**, a PhD student at *Queen Mary University of London*, advised by Prof. [Athen Ma](https://sites.google.com/view/athenma/home).
+Previously, I obtained an MSc in Computer Science and Technology from the *University of Electronic Science and Technology of China (UESTC)*, advised by Prof. [Linyuan Lü](https://linyuanlab.com/).

-My research interests include higher-order network dynamics, vital node Identification, and graph represent learning :wink:
+My research interests primarily focus on network science, higher-order network analysis, graph representation learning and interdisciplinary applications. :wink:

-If you have any academic problems or seeking any form of cooperation, please feel free to email me at yujie\_zeng@std.uestc.edu.cn.